Pulastya-B/DevSprint-Data-Science-Agent/README.md

----
-title: DevSprint Data Science Agent
-emoji: 🤖
-colorFrom: blue
-colorTo: purple
-sdk: docker
-pinned: false
-license: mit
-app_port: 7860
----

-# DevSprint Data Science Agent 🤖
+# Data Science Agent 🤖

 An intelligent AI agent for automated data science workflows, powered by Google Gemini 2.5 Flash with 82+ specialized tools for data analysis, visualization, and machine learning.